Stian Rode Gregersen: Club career

-Gregersen was brought to Molde from Clausenengen in 2012.
+Nicknamed the tall mountain troll due to his height, Gregersen was brought to Molde from Clausenengen in 2012.
 In March 2015, Gregersen joined Kristiansund on loan for the 2015 season.

-16 February 2017, Gregersen signed a new contract with Molde, Which will keep him with the club until 2020.
+On 16 February 2017, Gregersen signed a new contract with Molde, which would have kept him with the club until 2020.

 In February 2019, Gregersen joined Elfsborg on loan until the end of the 2019 season.

 On 31 August 2021, Gregersen left Molde to sign for Bordeaux.

+Gregersen joined Atlanta United of Major League Soccer on 11 January 2024.

 International career

 Gregersen made his debut for the Norway national team on 27 March 2021 in a World Cup qualifier against Turkey.